csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 The running time of this algorithm is O(n3), because when it is implemented, we obtain a triple loop.
 An O(n2) algorithm for the problem is sketched in the exercises.

-## 10.3.4.
-All-Pairs Shortest Path
+### All-Pairs Shortest Path

 Our third and final dynamic programming application is an algorithm to compute shortest weighted paths between every pair of points in a directed graph G = (V, E).
 In Chapter 9, we saw an algorithm for the single-source shortest-path problem, which finds the shortest path from some arbitrary vertex s to all others.
-That algorithm (Dijkstra's) runs in O( V 2) time on dense graphs, but substantially faster on sparse graphs.
+That algorithm (Dijkstra's) runs in O(V 2) time on dense graphs, but substantially faster on sparse graphs.
 We W~i~ll give a short algorithm to solve the all-pairs problem for dense graphs.
-The running time of the algorithm is O( V 3), which is not an asymptotic improvement over V iterations of Dijkstra's algorithm but could be faster on a very dense graph, because its loops are tighter.
+The running time of the algorithm is O(V 3), which is not an asymptotic improvement over V iterations of Dijkstra's algorithm but could be faster on a very dense graph, because its loops are tighter.
 The algorithm also performs correctly if there are negative edge costs, but no negative-cost cycles; Dijkstra's algorithm fails in this case.

 Let us recall the important details of Dijkstra's algorithm (the reader may W~i~sh to review Section 9.3).
 Dijkstra's algorithm starts at a vertex s and works in stages.
 Each vertex in the graph is eventually selected as an intermediate vertex.
 If the current selected vertex is v, then for each w V, we set dw = min(dw, dv + cv,w).
 This formula says that the best distance to w (from s) is either the previously known distance to w from s, or the result of going from s to v (optimally) and then directly from v to w.